1Receipt/OpenID/README.md

 ## 1. Apply for 1receipt sandbox certification
 - Fill in this [form](https://forms.gle/Yg5k1DgTWGchDPVv5) and we will get back to you in 24 hours.
-- Once the checking has been past, one sandbox certification will be sent by email.
+- Once we have completed checking your application form, one sandbox certificate will be sent by email.
 - The certificate contains `client_id` and `sign_in_domain` `user_pool_id` `region` `redirect_uri` for sandbox userpool.

 ## 2. Using the System-Provided Buttons